Translator

 -

-That’s why I take part in mentoring programmes through the ITI and co-ordinate the ITI Parent Network – arranging events to explore best working practices as a parent and freelance translator.
+I believe in the value of helping the next generation of translators and in supporting my colleagues.
+That’s why I take part in mentoring programmes through the ITI, write for the ITI Bulletin and co-ordinate the ITI Parent and Carer Network – arranging events to explore best working practices for parents and carers who are also freelance linguists.